 Why are my facet and hit counts not accurate?

 Algolia returns the total number of hits and facet values with every set of results.
-Sometimes these values are not exact, since calculating these values impacts performance and therefore impacts the as-you-type experience.
+Sometimes, these values aren’t exhaustive to limit the impact of this heavy operation on the search performance.

-We refer to this problem as non-exhaustivity.
-For the most part, non-exhaustivity is a non-critical problem, because when hit and facet counts reach such a large amount that this becomes a problem, users are not looking for exact numbers.
-However, we realize that this can be surprising behavior.
+For the most part, non-exhaustivity isn’t a critical problem.
+When hit and facet counts reach such a large amount that this becomes a problem, users aren’t looking for exact numbers, but for a general idea (e.g., 1,000 rather than 1,042).

 Non-exhaustivity is a performance optimization issue, shared by all search engines.

-First, let’s look at a quick explanation of what’s going on when you get approximate hit and facet counts.
-When you type a query into Algolia, we compute a list of results that you will be able to paginate.
-Then based on this list of all possible results, we start computing hit and facet value counts one by one.
-Usually we try to compute everything in advance but this is not always doable, like when the count is completely dependant on the query of the user.
-Since this is an expensive operation in terms of performance, at some point the Algolia engine stops counting, and returns approximations.
-This is done so that the performance of the engine is good (you get results in a timely manner).
+First, let’s look at what’s going on when you get approximate hit and facet counts.
+When you type a query into Algolia, we compute a list of results that you can paginate.
+Then, based on this list of all possible results, we start computing hit and facet value counts one by one.
+We try to compute everything in advance, but this is not always doable, like when the count entirely depends on the user’s query.
+The Algolia engine stops counting at some point and makes approximations on the rest of the dataset to keep your searches fast.

 There’s currently no magical way to solve the problem.
-But ultimately working on the performance of your index is the way to go.
-Here a few suggestions to improve query performance and therefore limit the cases with approximations:
+Ultimately, working on the performance of your index is the way to go, because a high performing index means there’s more time for the engine to compute the correct facet counts.

-- Purge unnecessary records and remove attributes not necessary for the search experience.
+- Remove unnecessary records, and attributes that aren’t useful for the search experience.

-- Ensure that all facet attributes which are needed only for filtering are wrapped in a
+- Make sure that facet attributes that you only use for filtering are set as

 hitsPerPageis set to a reasonable number.

 - Reduce the number of attributes for faceting.
-We advise keeping this parameter as low as possible to only the strict minimum for your UI.
+We recommend keeping this list as small as possible, with only the strict minimum for your search UI.

-exhaustiveFacetsCountto manage this on the front end, indicating to the user that the values are approximations.
+exhaustiveFacetsCountattributes.
+You can use them to manage non-exhaustivity on the front end, indicating to the user that the values are approximations.

-- Reduce the number of filters or pre-compute some filters when possible in your data.
+- Reduce the number of filters or precompute some filters in your records when possible.

-- Reduce the usage of CPU-intensive features (facets, many filters, geo, distinct, or optionalFilters) to the strict minimum for your use case.
+- Reduce the usage of CPU-intensive features (facets, many filters, geo, grouping, or

 - Explicitly set

 attributesToSnippet(if applicable).
-Some of them can even be set at query time.
+You can even set some of them at query time.

-- Consider removing attributes with large content (like descriptions) entirely from
+- Consider entirely removing attributes with massive content (such as descriptions) from